1599 (F)- FED & CAL OSHA COMPLIANT

 - Recognize dangerous traffic situations and warn workers within a sufficient amount of time to avoid injury.

-The ATSSA Flagger Certification is a basic course that covers everything you need to safely handle traffic flow interruptions.
-Those who pass will receive an ATSSA certification card, with recertification being required every 4 years.
+The Traffic Flagger Certification is a basic course that covers everything you need to safely handle traffic flow interruptions.
+Those who pass will receive a traffic flagging certification card, with recertification being required every 4 years.

 Why Choose Hawkeye Safety?

 Hawkeye Safety has been in the California OSHA compliance business since 2004.
 In this time we’ve gained experience serving hundreds of California businesses, and helped make California workers safe across all industries.
 With Hawkeye, you’re guaranteed quality traffic flagger training, by qualified instructors, ensuring that you can remain compliant under all of OSHA’s requirements.